SilkRose/Pony/stories/unnamed-rarity-x-rainbow-romance-story/unnamed-rarity-x-rainbow-romance-story.md

 Rainbow looks at me in shock.
 "What?!"

-She blushes and looked at me uneasily, ears half-folded back.
+She blushes and looks at me uneasily, ears half-folded back.
 "I can't tell whether you are joking or not."

 I smile at her.
 "Well, a lady never tells, you'll have to kiss me to find out."